savimonty/docker-tensorflow-regression/README.md

 # Run Tensorflow in Docker enabled with NVIDIA GPU

-Assumption: You have Ubuntu 18.04 with the proper NVIDIA drivers installed.
+Assumption: You have Ubuntu 18.04 on a computer with an NVIDIA GPU and with the proper NVIDIA drivers installed.

 This is simple project to play with regression using tensorflow with GPU enabled.